stokito/sensord/README.md

 For the best performance I will use FastHttp library which is designed to have minimal memory allocations.

 We need to store measurements in aggregated form.

+## Configuration

+You need to configure environment variables:
+* `LISTEN_HTTP` daemon listen address for HTTP API